Dosage Form: injection, solution

 The aim of all bicarbonate therapy is to produce a substantial correction of the low total CO2 content and blood pH, but the risks of overdosage and alkalosis should be avoided.
 Hence, repeated fractional doses and periodic monitoring by appropriate laboratory tests are recommended to minimize the possibility of overdosage.

 Inadvertent extravasation of intravenously administered hypertonic solutions of Sodium Bicarbonate have been reported to cause chemical cellulitis because of their alkalinity, with tissue necrosis, ulceration or sloughing at the site of infiltration.
-Prompt elevation of the part, warmth and local injection of lidocaine or hyaluronidase are recommended to reduce the likelihood of tissue sloughing from extravasated I.V. solutions.
+Prompt elevation of the part, warmth and local injection of lidocaine or hyaluronidase are recommended to prevent sloughing

 Should alkalosis result, the bicarbonate should be stopped and the patient managed according to the degree of alkalosis present.
 0.9% sodium chloride injection intravenous may be given; potassium chloride also may be indicated if there is hypokalemia.
 Severe alkalosis may be accompanied by hyperirritability or tetany and these symptoms may be controlled by calcium gluconate.
 An acidifying agent such as ammonium chloride may also be indicated in severe alkalosis.
 See WARNINGS and PRECAUTIONS.